Love at First Bite

 - Use chicken thigh meat so you will have moist, tender chicken.
 Shrimp and lamb cubes would work well in this sauce too!

 - Decide before making this recipe, how long you want to marinate your chicken.
 You can make a weeknight version and do a 20-minute marination, or go for an overnight version.
 However, I do strongly recommend marinating the chicken overnight.

 - To save time cook the chicken pieces, while you are blending the sauce.

-- I have written a mildly spiced murgh makhani.
+- I have written a mildly spiced easy butter chicken.
 If you want more heat, add a minced fresh green chili (or two, or more) with the tomatoes, and/or increase the ground red chili amount, and add a half teaspoon or more garam masala with the lemon at the end.

 - My goal with this recipe is to offer a more streamlined version of butter chicken.
-To that end, if you use pureed tomatoes and mince the onions finely, you can skip the blender step.
+If you use pureed tomatoes and mince the onions finely, you can skip the blender step.
 However, if you are looking for a silky smooth sauce, go ahead and blend it.

 - This sauce is perfect for vegetarians.
 Just swap out the chicken with sautéed paneer, mushrooms, extra firm tofu, or even your favorite mix of vegetables.